 Insuring your bunny will give you peace of mind if they ever have an illness, accident or injury.
 This will ensure they are offered the best possible care without you having to worry about the cost.
-At Valley Vets we recommend (Pet Plan) insurance and can offer four weeks free insurance at your bunny's first visit.

 What should I feed my bunny?

 Bunnies are constant eaters and will need a constant, unlimited supply of hay/grass.
 They need lots of hay/grass to keep their teeth healthy and their gut working properly.
 They can also have a small amount of commercial food in the form of pellets.
 Access to pellets should be restricted to 15 minutes in the morning and the same in the evening.
 Never feed museli types of dried food as bunnies will tend to pick out their favourite bits, so will not get a balanced diet.
 They also need some fresh green vegatables, such as kale, cabbage, green beans and carrot tops.
 A list of good vegetables to feed bunnies can be found on the RWAF website.

 What is Flystrike?

 Flystrike is when flies lay their eggs on the bunny and they hatch into maggots.
 These can mature very rapidly, eating into the flesh of the bunny.
 This can be fatal within 1-2 days.